 Diagnosis & Treatment

-During your TMJ exam, we will evaluate the anatomy and movement of your mandible (lower jaw) and how your teeth bite together.
+During your TMJ exam in South Hadley, Massachusetts, we will evaluate the anatomy and movement of your mandible (lower jaw) and how your teeth bite together.
 We’ll also be screening for symptoms like:

 Treatment Options Available

 While overuse (like gum chewing) or a stressful lifestyle can be addressed on a personal basis, our South Hadley dentist may recommend one of the following types of therapies to manage or treat the cause of your TMJ disorder: